yegor256/use_tinymce/README.markdown

 ## Three rake tasks:

+**NOTE:** Rails 3.1 automatically adds a rake task 'use_tinymce_engine:install:migrations'.
+It doesn't do anything 'cause there aren't any migrations for 'use_tinymce'.
+Ignore it.

 Both copy the contents of the `assets/TinyMCE` directory to your rails `public/javascripts` directory.
 They both also copy a TinyMCE initialization script to `public/javascripts/use_tinymce_init.js`